fathzer-games/chess-test-utils/README.md

 }
 ```

+**Warning**: the Move.toString() method returns the move representation in UCI format.
+If the `toString()` method of the class you use to represent a move have a different behavior, you have to override the `IBoard.toUCI(M move)` method.

 The subclass of `TestAdapter` should also be very simple.
 Here is an example also based on [chesslib](https://github.com/bhlangonijr/chesslib):
 ```java